 (a) Effective date of termination.
-You are notified that Contract No (referred to as "the contract") is terminated [insert "completely" or "in part"] for default under the clause entitled [insert title of appropri [insert title of appropriate termination clause].
+You are notified that Contract No. (referred to as "the contract") is terminated [insert "completely" or "in part"] for default under the clause entitled [insert title of appropriate termination clause].
 The termination is effective [insert either "immediately upon receipt of this Notice"]